 - Concurrent viewers (displays the average number of concurrent playback sessions over time)

 - New viewers (helps to track the rate at which new viewers are accessing the live stream in real-time)

 - Data consumed (provides a total view of the amount of bandwidth that is used by all of your viewers around the world)

 - Data consumption by country (shows how much data is being used in all countries globally in real-time)

-Users can choose to display this information in map, table, or chart formats.
+Users can choose to display this information on the map, table, or chart formats.
 You can also select a custom time period to analyze.
 The default timing is the last 5 minutes, with data updating every 5 seconds.
 To access data older than 2 hours, you can visit your main analytics dashboard.

 This feature is available on all HTML5 and HLS Direct low latency live channels.
 Additionally, all Dacast plan levels now include access to this feature.
 This is a huge advantage compared to most of the other streaming solutions in the industry.
 Most platforms usually offer real-time analytics starting at the second or third plan level.

 Besides support for real-time video analytics and additional metrics, the Dacast video streaming platform is also upgraded to offer you a full revamped analytics section.
 The new UI presents data more clearly and cleanly, and it allows you to customize the display of data.